Syed Samsam Bukhari: Career

+Samsam Ali participated in the 2008 general elections as a candidate for the PPPP and was elected over Syed Gulzar Sabtain.
+He was appointed Minister of State for Information, citing his public relations.
+Ali maintains relations with the Alnoor family from Rajowal, which contributed to his electoral outcomes in 2008 and 2018.
+He established a national political position and has not been named in corruption cases.

 In 2013 he lost the general to Syed Aashiq Hussain Kirmani (PML N).
 PML-N won in Punjab heavily this year and PPPP suffered many heavy blows.

 He joined Imran Khan's Tehreek e Insaaf in July 2015 with Ashraf Sohna.
 The Okara district is a PML-N stronghold.
-Sumsam Ali's former rival Gulzar Sabtain also joined hands with him in the early months 2018 and continue to work together.
+Sumsam Ali's former rival Gulzar Sabtain also joined hands with him in the early months of 2018 and continue to work together.
 Inter party politics led to Sumsam losing his closest ally, Ashraf Sohna just before the election, it was a huge personal and political blow.
-The independents spent a lot of money to buy the public which led to the vote in the constituency getting divided in the favour of the PML N. Neither PTI nor strong independent candidates were able to win due to lack of unity.
+The independents spent a lot of money to buy the public which led to the vote in the constituency getting divided in the favour of the PML-N. Neither PTI nor strong independent candidates were able to win due to lack of unity.
 Syed Sumsam Ali along with the whole of the Okara district and many seasoned politicians, lost the 2018 general elections to the PML-N.

-The party was kind enough to recognise the difficult position they had put him in and with the heavy support of the local party workers, gave him the ticket for MPA from Sahiwal for the 2018 by-election.
+The party had granted him the ticket for MPA from Sahiwal for the 2018 by-election.
 Sumsam Ali won in October 2018 and is currently serving as a MPA (PTI) from Punjab.
-Due to his honesty, capability and flair for politics he continues to work in close proximity to the party centre especially with the Chief Minister of Punjab, Usman Buzdar and the Governor of Punjab Chaudhry Sarwar.
-They played a very important role behind his success in general election 2018.
+He continues to work in close proximity to the party centre, primarily with the Chief Minister of Punjab, Usman Buzdar, and the Governor of Punjab, Chaudhry Sarwar.
+Both had played a very important role behind his success in general election 2018.